perebaj/jjhandbook/work/tino.md

 - Churn/Average Spending/Total Payment Volume/How happy are the customers that use a specific feature?

 First experience using business metrics to drive decisions, and I think that it's a really good approach, but just works if you have a good amount of clients where you can extract some insights from them, otherwise, you will be just guessing.

+## Reduce the dead letter queue messages to zero or near zero 💰

+In one of my first weeks of work, I perceived a new approach that the team was using: They call it 'on-call guy', basically a guy that will spend the whole week just solving problems that show up in the production environment, these include:

+- Clean/understand and fix the dead letter queue messages
+- Fix the alerts that pop up in the dashboard
+- Fix the problems that the clients are facing

+But I perceive that most of the problems are related to JUST REPROCESS THE MESSAGES, in other words, they are paying a high salary to a guy who spends the whole week just pressing a button, freaking expensive...

+My initiative was to understand what was going on, basically a wrong configuration in our Infra that limits the concurrency of messages that we can process, the solution was to create a workbook with the steps to fix it.
+Since we have more than 136 microservices to analyze, we adopt an incremental approach, and in 2 weeks we reduce the amount of messages in the dead letter queue to zero.

+## Block and Cure

+Basically, the process to unblock the limit of the client's credit and readjust it to the correct value.

+- Before this initiative, we had a batch process that ran some times a day to unlock the credit, but it was not efficient, since the client needed to wait a lot of time to have the credit unlocked.

+- The old process also queries a lot of data from a Datawarehouse that doesn't have the tables dimensioned to support efficient queries, which means that we spend a lot of money on this process.
+We started to consume the data coming from a transactional database (Postgres), that was already implemented but the team didn't migrate yet.

+- The new process is event-driven, which means that each time a client pays a debt, we trigger an event that will be used by the new process to unlock the credit, this process was a challenge because I had to understand all the rules that were mapped into a BigQuery View(more than 600 lines) and transform it into a code that can be easily understood, tested, and maintained.
+    - I was recognized by the team for this initiative because the whole process was documented, so a black box was transformed into a white box.
+    - Basically, we reduce the time to unlock the credit from 1 day to minutes, so the client can buy more, and we contribute to the company Goal.
+Increase the average spending of the clients.
+    - I follow all the rules of the company, including using the existing libraries to structure logs, metrics and alerts to monitor the process.

+# Quarter 3

+## Migrate old provider endpoints to the new one

+Simple task to understand what changes are needed to migrate a third-party provider to a new one.
+The main goal was to understand the differences between the APIs and payloads and finally map what were the changes in the code base to support the new provider.

+In this process, I mapped all routes in our code base that were using the old provider and all functions, created a miro board where the team could see a big picture of what was going on, and this was useful for splitting the tasks between the routes that have less overlap.

+This process includes some calls with the new provider to understand the new API and how to use it.